mgisrael393823/novus-apartments/DEVELOPMENT.md

-# Novus Apartments Blueprint Development Guide
+# Novus Apartments Development Guide

-This document provides an architectural overview and development guidelines for the Novus Apartments Blueprint project.
+This document provides an architectural overview and development guidelines for the Novus Apartments dashboard project.
 It's designed to help developers understand the system's structure, component relationships, and content management approach.

 ## Architecture Overview

-The SOL Modern Blueprint is built as a content-driven application using React, TypeScript, and Tailwind CSS.
+The Novus Apartments dashboard is built as a content-driven application using React, TypeScript, and Tailwind CSS.
 It's designed with these key architectural principles:

 1. **Content/Presentation Separation**: All content is decoupled from presentation components
 2. **Consistent Theming**: A centralized theming system allows for visual customization